lovasko/m_list/README.md

 | `m_elem_data`        | `O(1)` |
 | `m_elem_next`        | `O(1)` |
 | `m_elem_prev`        | `O(1)` |
+where `n` denotes the number of list elements.

 ## Example
 Initialise the list with numbers between `0` to `9` inclusive and print them to